confluentinc/cp-docker-images/docs/quickstart.rst

     If you hit ``Enter`` with an empty line, it will be interpreted as a null value and cause an error.
 You can simply start the console producer again to continue sending messages.

-  When you're done, use ``Ctrl+C`` to shut down the process.
-You can also type ``exit`` to leave the container.
-Now that we wrote avro data to Kafka, we should check that the data was actually produced as expected by trying to consume it.
+  When you're done, use ``Ctrl+C`` or ``Ctrl+D`` to stop the producer client.
+You can then type ``exit`` to leave the container altogether.
+Now that we've written avro data to Kafka, we should check that the data was actually produced as expected to consume it.
 Although the Schema Registry also ships with a built-in console consumer utility, we'll instead demonstrate how to read it from outside the container on our local machine via the REST Proxy.
-The REST Proxy depends on the Schema Registry when producing/consuming avro data, so let's leave the container running as we head to the next step.
+The REST Proxy depends on the Schema Registry when producing/consuming avro data, so we'll need to pass in the details for the detached Schema Registry container we launched above.

 REST Proxy
 ++++++++++

-Consume data via the REST Proxy.
+This section describes how to deploy the REST Proxy container and then consume data from the Confluent REST Proxy service.

   First, start up the REST Proxy:

   .. sourcecode:: bash